CesiumGS/cesium/Documentation/OfflineGuide/README.md

 # Offline Guide

-By default, Cesium uses several external data sources which require internet access at runtime, though none of these dependencies are required.
-This guide lists these external sources and how to configure Cesium to work in a fully offline (no internet access) environment.
+By default, CesiumJS uses several external data sources which require internet access at runtime, though none of these dependencies are required.
+This guide lists these external sources and how to configure CesiumJS to work in a fully offline (no internet access) environment.

 ## Imagery

-The default imagery provider in Cesium is Cesium ion global imagery through Bing Maps.
+The default imagery provider in CesiumJS is Cesium ion global imagery through Bing Maps.
 This provider loads data from `api.cesium.com` and `dev.virtualearth.net` as well as several other tile servers that are subdomains of `virtualearth.net`.
 To use another provider, pass it into the [constructor for the `Viewer` widget](https://cesium.com/learn/cesiumjs/ref-doc/Viewer.html#.ConstructorOptions).

-If you have an imagery server on your local network (e.g. WMS, ArcGIS, Google Earth Enterprise), you can configure Cesium to use that.
-Otherwise, Cesium ships with a low-resolution set of images from Natural Earth II in `Assets/Textures/NaturalEarthII`.
+If you have an imagery server on your local network (e.g. WMS, ArcGIS, Google Earth Enterprise), you can configure CesiumJS to use that.
+Otherwise, CesiumJS ships with a low-resolution set of images from Natural Earth II in `Assets/Textures/NaturalEarthII`.

 By default, the `BaseLayerPicker` includes options for several sample online imagery and terrain sources.
 In an offline application, you should either disable that widget completely, by passing `baseLayerPicker : false` to the `Viewer` widget's constructor, or use the `imageryProviderViewModels` and `terrainProviderViewModels` options to configure the sources that will be available in your offline application.